-- The posted speed limits and actual speed, - The existing and future motorized and non-motorized traffic volume, - The widths for each facility, - The amount of physical separation from vehicular traffic - The adjacent land use, and - How the project is advancing a low(er) stress environment on each facility or a low stress network - What is the current stress level? (low, medium or high) - o If the stress level is medium or high, is the project going beyond minimum design standards to maximize potential users of all ages and abilities?
+- The posted speed limits and actual speed, - The existing and future motorized and non-motorized traffic volume, - The widths for each facility, - The user "Level of stress" on each facility - The adjacent land use, and - How the project is advancing a low(er) stress environment on each facility or a low stress network - What is the current stress level? (low, medium or high) - o If the stress level is medium or high, is the project going beyond minimum design standards to maximize potential users of all ages and abilities?